joyfullservice/msaccess-vcs-addin/Wiki/Options.md

 The Table Data tab allows you to selectively include certain tables from which to include table ***data*** in version control.
 The *structure* of the tables is already being saved, but this gives you the additional option of saving the *data* itself.

+The dialog box shows tables in the database.
+If the column does not show an option in *Export As* the data is not exported for that table.
+The example screenshot shows the tables in the Addin.

 An example of where you might use this would be a table that defines options or settings in your database application.
 You might want to track when these settings change.
 Another example would be a `USysRibbons` table that defines the layout of a custom application ribbon.
+Note `USysRibbons` is stored by default.

 The concept here is that you are selecting the table from which you want to save data, choosing the format to use, and clicking Update to save the changes.

+**Note:** See [This FAQ](https://github.com/joyfullservice/msaccess-vcs-addin/wiki/FAQs#how-do-i-also-export-data-from-all-the-tables-in-my-database) for discussion on exporting all tables.
+Putting production data into version control may have significant PII/Cybersecurity/other consequences and is generally frowned upon.

 |Setting <img width = 175> |**Default** <p> *(Setting)*|Description
 |-|:-:|:-